haxiomic/dts2hx/README.md

 # FAQ

-- **There are no typescript definitions for my module**
+- **There are no TypeScript definitions for my module**

     Many popular js modules have external type definitions maintained in places like DefinitelyTyped – try installing external definitions with: `npm install @types/{module-name}`, then use `dts2hx {module-name}` as normal

-- **How do you convert a local typescript definition file, like index.d.ts?**
+- **How do you convert a local TypeScript definition file, like index.d.ts?**

-    dts2hx uses the same module resolution as typescript, so in typescript you import types from this file with `import {...} from './index'`, for dts2hx you would do `dts2hx ./index`
+    dts2hx uses the same module resolution as TypeScript, so in TypeScript you import types from this file with `import {...} from './index'`, for dts2hx you would do `dts2hx ./index`

 - **Why is there a `global` package?**

-    Typescript definitions often define two parallel sets of types, one for use with `<script src="">` (global) imports and the other for use with es6-style module imports.
+    TypeScript definitions often define two parallel sets of types, one for use with `<script src="">` (global) imports and the other for use with es6-style module imports.
 Unfortunately, these two sets of types are often not exactly the same and can differ in subtle ways

     If you don’t want the global directory you can use `dts2hx pixi.js --noGlobal`, or if you _only_ want the global directory you can do `dts2hx pixi.js --noModular`